dancullen/xbf/demo/README.md

 # Demo: An example project

-This directory contains an example of how to set up a new project that uses this library.
+This directory demonstrates how to set up a project that uses the xbf library.

-To see this example fully working, this checks out.
-Yes it's recursive, but bear in mind that for a real project, you'd really be doing this from a separate repo, outside of the xbf project.
+## Getting Started

-To get started, simply type 'make deps'.
+To get started, simply type `make bootstrap` then `make deps`.
 This downloads xbf and sets up the virtual environment.

+Note that this clones a copy of the `xbf` repo into its `deps` folder.
+Yes it seems a bit meta / recursive,  but it's more illustrative of how you'd be doing this in a real project-- i.e., from a separate repo, outside the xbf project.

-# Technical Details
+## Technical Details

 To prevent errors when running Make before downloading the xbf dependency, you must do the following:

 - Make the "-include" statement optional by prefixing it with a "-".

-- Invoke targets from Makefile.inc directly via "$(MAKE") rather than listing them than as dependencies of targets in this Makefile (e.g., can't do "unittesT: test"; instead use "unittest:\n\t@$(MAKE) test").
+- Invoke targets from Makefile.inc directly via "$(MAKE") rather than listing them than as dependencies of targets in this Makefile (e.g., can't do "unittest: test"; instead use "unittest:\n\t@$(MAKE) test").

 These tricks allow us to bootstrap our dev environment using this Makefile rather than a separate shell script.